- This week: 5,578 views

 The bike has standard safety features with no storage space.

-Yamaha FZ16 Suspension and Braking
+Suspension and Brakes

 Yamaha FZ16 has the best suspension system in its segment.
 Its 41mm beefy telescopic front forks give it an advantage over others and the bike gives you a very comfortable ride.
 The mono shock absorber at the back also does its duty accurately.
 The bike comes with a big 267mm hydraulic disc brake at its front and a drum brake of 130mm at its back.
 These brakes are capable enough to stop this bike but Yamaha could have offered a rear disc brake.